Best Lakes in Colorado

 Best Lakes in Colorado Near Fort Collins

-- Horsetooth Reservoir - It's certainly the biggest, made as a reservoir to serve water requirements of nearby Fort Collins & Greeley, plus other Poudre River Basin needs.
-With 25 shoreline miles, it also serves many local Recreational Options.
+Horsetooth Reservoir - It's certainly the biggest reservoir.
+Made to serve water requirements of nearby Fort Collins & Greeley, plus other Poudre River Basin needs.

 - Campsites reservable, have electric, picnic table, grill, & fire-pit .
 Dump station, bathrooms with showers, laundry in spring/summer/fall.